 - Dates for oral exams can sometimes be arranged with the lecturer

 - Remember to register for the exam in time

-- You can Change your Learning Agreement any time of your stay.
+- You can change your Learning Agreement at any time of your stay.
 (Make sure that‘s also ok with your home university!)